Greater white-toothed shrew: Predation

-Behavior
+Behaviour

 The greater white-toothed shrews are classified as semi-social mammals.
 During winter, C. russula are found sharing nests and enter torpor.
 Mated pairs are found guarding their territories together.
 C. russula are highly monogamous and exhibit a female-biased dispersal, which is highly uncommon in mammals.
 This dispersal pattern can also occur due to infiltration and migration to empty breeding sites.
 Nonetheless, this dispersal pattern is a preventative measure for inbreeding.
 The greater white-toothed shrew can be very vocal.
 C. russula possess a primitive form of echolocation where they produce a high pitched twittering call to interpret their environment.
 The use of this laryngeal call and vibrissae allow the shrews to find their way around their environment.
-There have not been any concrete reports on the modes of communication used by this species, however, vocalization and tactile and chemical cues are likely to be used.
+There have not been any concrete reports on the modes of communication used by this species, however, vocalisation and tactile and chemical cues are likely to be used.

 Reproduction

-The greater white-toothed shrew typically experiences one breeding season in its entire lifetime, whereby fertilization occurs right after parturition.
+The greater white-toothed shrew typically experiences one breeding season in its entire lifetime, whereby fertilisation occurs right after parturition.
 C. russula breed mainly from March to September, producing about four litters which can contain anywhere from 2 to 10 young.
 The sexual maturity in this species is fairly quick.
 The litters remain in their parental territory till the next breeding season.